-Rinse the berries, and pat dry.
-With a paring knife, remove the hulls.
-Quarter the berries, or chop coarsely.
+Rinse berries and pat dry.
+With a paring knife, remove hulls.

-Add the sugar to the mashed berries and stir to combine thoroughly.
+Add sugar to mashed berries and stir to combine thoroughly.
 Let stand 10 minutes.

 Bring to a full boil for exactly 1 minute and remove from heat.
 Allow to cool for 3 minutes.

-Pour the pectin directly into the berry-sugar mixture and stir until thoroughly combined.
+Pour pectin directly into berry-sugar mixture and stir until thoroughly combined.

 Store in refrigerator for up to 1 month, or in freezer for up to 1 year.
 Thawed jam can keep in refrigerator for up to 1 month.